KesiiR/KesiiR/README.md

 - 👋 Hi, I’m @KesiiR
 - 👀 I’m interested in gaming, coding.
-- 🌱 I’m currently learning HTML, CSS & Javascript
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any basic projects
 - 📫 How to reach me email or social media.
 - 😄 Pronouns: Mr.